Breijen/recolon/README.md

-# Welcome to Recolon
+# Introducing Recolon

-Recolon is a simple, experimental language project built with Rust.
-It currently supports basic operations like calculations, conditional statements, variable declarations, and logging.
+Recolon is an experimental programming language project developed in Rust.
+It currently supports fundamental operations such as calculations, conditional statements, variable declarations, and logging.
+This project represents my take on the simplest approach to coding efficiently.

 ## Features
 - Conditional Statements: if-else logic for control flow.